Why should I choose Concordia University of Edmonton’s Residence as my new home?

 How and when is the roommate matching process done?

-The roommate matching process is usually an on-going and constantly evolving process.
-Information within submitted residence applications is studied, and the best possible match of preferences and personalities are made.
-Please note that not all preferences requested by students can be honored.
+The roommate matching process is an on-going process.
+Information within submitted residence applications is reviewed, and the best possible match of preferences and personalities are made.
+Please note that not all preferences requested by students can be honoured.
 Being a student in residence comes with the expectation that individuals will learn to communicate, negotiate, and address their differences and expectations with potential roommate(s).
-At Concordia University of Edmonton, learning such skills is considered a natural part of the on-campus residence experience, and the roommate matching process only serves as a tool to make life easier for all in residence.
+At Concordia University of Edmonton, learning such skills is considered a natural part of the on-campus residence experience and the roommate matching process only serves as a tool to make life easier for all in residence.

 Can I know the name(s) and other contact information of my roommate before school starts?

 Due to the Freedom of Information and Protection of Privacy Act (FOIP), we are not permitted to release any personal information about anyone who is living in or has applied for Residence.
-Students will only obtain basic information about their roommate such as their names, once they move into residence on MOVE-IN day.
+Students will only obtain basic information about their roommate such as their names when they move into residence on move-in day.